 The guilt I feel when I can’t fit my three or four workouts in during the week hits me hard.
 Really hard.
 Especially if I’ve been out feasting or if I’ve drank a lot.
 It affects my mood, my energy and self-esteem.
-I just don’t feel me and I feel bad for not working out how to slot it in.
+Not exercising, I just don’t feel me.
+I feel bad for not working out how to slot it in.
 But these busy weeks where you can’t fit it all in happen, and we need to know it’s ok.

 I’m not talking about the little excuses for not exercising, like being a little tired, or needing to sort flat stuff.
 I’m talking about being ill or run down, holidays and a super busy social schedule.
 Some weeks are busier than others, and sometimes we just can’t possibly fit in the number of workouts we usually do.
 Whether that’s half a week off to recover properly from flu, or a week off because we’re away, it occasionally gets in the way of a good sweaty session.